FasterXML/jackson-module-kotlin/README.md

 # Sealed classes without @JsonSubTypes
 Subclasses can be detected automatically for sealed classes, since all possible subclasses are known at compile-time to Kotlin.
-This makes `com.fasterxml.jackson.annotation.JsonSubTypes` redundant.
+This makes `tools.jackson.annotation.JsonSubTypes` redundant.
-A `com.fasterxml.jackson.annotation.@JsonTypeInfo` annotation at the base-class is still necessary.
+A `tools.jackson.annotation.@JsonTypeInfo` annotation at the base-class is still necessary.

 ```kotlin
   @JsonTypeInfo(use = JsonTypeInfo.Id.NAME)